 Nikolay says it’s addictive—the more he does, the more rewarding it is, and he can’t help coming back!
 When he is not caring for the shelter dogs, Nikolay has two dogs and two cats at home.

-Just two years old, Platon is a key member of the Sochi Dogs team.
+Just three years old, Platon is a key member of the Sochi Dogs team.
 At the shelter, dogs know him to the be the head trainer who doles out pets and treats!

 Based in NJ, Tanya is constantly working behind the scenes!
 She picks up dogs at the airport, builds and maintains the website, fosters, and so much more.
 An IT manager by trade, Tanya uses her technical skills and passion for helping Sochi Dogs grow.